-US Park service sued after gate kills Ugandan humanitarian
+U.S. Park service sued after gate decapitates Ugandan humanitarian

 She earned numerous humanitarian awards and created a popular reality television series aimed at empowering young mothers.
 She was attending a social-entrepreneurship program in Colorado at the time of her death.

-A National Park Service spokesperson declined comment Monday on the lawsuit, Fox13-KSTU reported.
+A National Park Service spokesperson declined to comment Monday on the lawsuit, Fox13-KSTU reported.
 The park service previously issued a statement expressing sympathy to her family.